panche12/karinas-spotify/README.md

 _These separate files could be seen as "streamhistory_0", "streamhistory_1", "streamhistory_2", "streamhistory_3",
 "streamhistory_4" as several sheets in the spreadsheet below._

 I then uploaded each file to Google Sheets and combined all files of data into one large sheet.
-This came to a staggering total of 43,766 rows (after cleaning the data)!
+This came to a total of 43,766 rows (after cleaning the data).

 _"allstream_history" shows all of the combined data in the spreadsheet below._